praveenkanajam/devops/Shell-Scripting/readme.md

 bash: lss: command not found...
 Similar command is: 'ls'

-Case 4: Hear we had done that out re-directed to out file and error redirected to err file
+Case 4: Hear we had done that output --> re-directed to out file and error --> redirected to err file

 # ls -l searchfile testfile
 ls: cannot access testfile: No such file or directory